JackTheWright/COVIDualize/README.md

 python DataHandler.py
 ```
 The graphs will come up one at a time on browser, you must close the current one to view the next one.

+## To Open the UI which shows the graphs along with information

+Open up UI.html in your favorite browser (tested on Chrome and Safari)